chenyahao/chenyahao.github.io/_teaching/2020-teaching-2.md

 date: 10/2020-01/2021
 location: "Groningen, the Netherlands"
 ---
-I was a lecturer, together with [Prof. Stephan Trenn](https://stephantrenn.net/), of the course "Advanced Systems Theory" for bachelor students of applied mathematic in University of Groningen.
+I was a lecturer, together with [Prof. Stephan Trenn](https://stephantrenn.net/), of the course "Advanced Systems Theory" for bachelor students of Applied Mathematic at University of Groningen.

 Course description: